agilealgos/mf/wp-content/plugins/woocommerce-sendinblue-newsletter-subscription/readme.txt

 == Changelog ==

+= 3.0.9 =
+* Plugin code enhancements to handle the deleted email templates case

 = 3.0.8 =
 * Plugin made compatible with WooCommerce HPOS
 * Improved the “Reply To” of WooCommerce mails sent through the plugin